cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 # #
 **#2Champs (n.) :** The end of days, see also Championsplit~Kevin Leonard

+**1" Drill Bit (n.):** The tool that only comes into use once a year when the weight limit is breached~SeanFitz

+**1/8" Drill Bit (n.):** 1.
+The label on the perpetually vacant slot in the drill bit set.
+2.The bit that you use for everything.
+3. You bought ten at the start of the season, but they have all mysteriously disappeared by the week before bag.~Joseph Smith

+**10-32 Tap (n.):** A ceremonial tool that every freshman must break at least once as a rite of passage.~Joseph Smith

 **2nd:**Year Veteran (n.)
 See Rookie, but with a little more experience.~EricH

 **2002 (N.):** see Team Hammond~carpedav000